ckrapu/ckrapu.github.io/_posts/2022-07-26-i-know-you-didnt-write-that.md

 I'm also into a lot of weird use cases.
 At my first job out of grad school, I tried to convince my manager that GPT-3 could be used to figure out whether or not a building had air-conditioning vents.
 That same month, I tried to get it to make 1000 top-grade headlines from The Onion and write bedtime stories for my child based on Wikipedia articles.
 You can bet your bottom dollar that I know when your Python class methods were cooked up by Qwen Coder.

 You should also know that I learned to read early and skipped first grade.
 Consequently, I was the perennial runt of the classroom and spent all my time reading as a child.
-I've gotten perfect scores on every reading test I've ever taken, including the SAT and GRE.

 This is all to say one thing - I will always know when you didn't write it.
 Alternately, perhaps I really like you and think you have potential, so I am sending you this message prematurely so that you don't accidentally trigger a peeve of mine.